nccoutinho/DashKick_Analytics/README.md

 #### Teams Module

-The `teams` module provides essential functions for retrieving top goal scorers while also predicting the match outcomes and  for the Premier League 2023-24 season.
+The `teams` module provides essential functions for retrieving top goal scorers while also predicting the match outcomes and final league table for the Premier League 2023-24 season.

 ##### `game_changers()`
    - This function retrieves information about the top 20 game changers from the Premier League 2023-24 season.
 Game changers are players who have significantly impacted matches with their performances, contributing to crucial goals and influencing the outcome.
 This includes player names, teams, and relevant statistics.